skadefro/openrpawik/Known-Issues.md

 Framesets and Iframe is not supported in xpath mode in IE

-Robot cannot be run from an UNC share or special One/dropbox/G-drive, all files MUST be located on the local pc.
+Robot cannot be run from an UNC share or special One/dropbox/G-drive, all files **must** be located on the local pc.

 If recording on a computer with multiple screens, try and only use the primary monitor